Finding Fair Allocations under Budget Constraints: Notation and Preliminaries

 We study the problem of fairly allocating a set of indivisible goods $[m] = \{1,2, \dots, m\}$ among a set of agents $[n] = \{1,2, \dots, n \}$ with budget constraints.
 In the setup, every good $g \in [m]$ has a size $s(g) \in \mathbb{Q}_+$ and a value $\prof(g) \in \mathbb{Q}_+$.
 The density of any good $g \in [m]$ will be denoted as $\dens(g) \coloneqq \prof(g)/s(g)$.
 Furthermore, every agent $a \in [n]$ has an associated budget $B_a \in \mathbb{Q}_+$ that specifies an upper bound on the cumulative size of the set of goods that agent $a$ can receive.
 We conform to the framework wherein the valuations and sizes of the goods are additive; in particular, for any subset of goods $S \subseteq [m]$, we write the value $\prof(S) \coloneqq \sum_{g \in S} \prof(g)$ and the size $s(S) \coloneqq \sum_{g \in S} s(g)$.
 Hence, in this setup, a subset $S \subseteq [m]$ can be assigned to agent $a \in [n]$ only if $s(S) \leq B_a$, and the subset has value $v(S)$ for the agent.
 An instance of the fair division problem with budget constraints is specified as a tuple $\langle [m], [n], \{ v(g) \}_{g\in [m]}, \{s(g)\}_{g \in [m]}, \{B_a\}_{a\in [n]} \rangle$.

 Note that in fair division settings with constraints, one might not be able to assign all the $m$ goods among the $n$ agents.
 Specifically, consider a setting wherein $s([m]) > \sum_{a=1}^n B_a$.
 To account for goods that might remain unallocated, we utilize the construct of \emph{charity}.
-We will unify charity with the assigned subsets of goods by introducing a `fictional' agent, which we will refer to as the charity agent and use index $n+1$ for this agent.
-The goods that are not assigned to any of the $n$ agents are, by default, given to the charity agent.
-The charity agent is defined to have an infinite budget, $B_{n+1} = \infty$, and, hence, any subset of goods can be assigned to it, while trivially maintaining its budget constraint.
-Such a treatment of charity will aid in the design and the analysis of the algorithm.
-Also, fairness guarantees obtained while considering charity agent, $n+1$, as just another agent will continue to hold for the underlying instance (with $n$ agents).
+The goods that are not assigned to any of the $n$ agents are, by default, given to the charity.